On the multi-stage shortest path problem under distributional uncertainty: Base model

 In this case it is optimal for the user to traverse through $(1,2)$ and then to pick an arc with the smallest expected cost.
 In fact, the expected cost of the latter arc cannot exceed $0.5$ due to the initial constraint (\ref{ex: eq: linear expectation constraint}), which results in the worst-case expected loss of $0.5$. \end{itemize}

 Comparing the first and the third cases we conclude that the user may benefit from using dynamic decisions.
-Meanwhile, the user's expected loss in our setting is bounded from below by the optimal objective value of the \textit{max-min problem}, i.e., the one-stage problem (\ref{intro: single-stage DRO}) where the order of ``max'' and ``min'' operators is reversed. \flushright$\square$ \end{example}
+Furthermore, in view of Case 2, the user's expected loss in our setting can be bounded from below by an optimal objective function value of the \textit{max-min problem}, i.e., the one-stage problem (\ref{intro: single-stage DRO}) where the order of ``max'' and ``min'' operators is reversed. \flushright$\square$ \end{example}